 (3) Any truncation adjustments that are required under rules 14C(7), 14D and 22(5) are to be made against the master ticket for each syndicate.

-(4) Any prize amount allocated to a prize winning Retailer Group syndicate or a Retailer syndicate that remains after rounding adjustment due to truncation may be claimed by the holder of the master ticket by presenting it for validation within the prize payout period.
+(4) Subject to subrule (4A), any prize amount allocated to a prize winning Retailer Group syndicate or a Retailer syndicate that remains after rounding adjustment due to truncation may be claimed by the holder of the master ticket by presenting it for validation within the prize payout period.

+(4A) In the case of a master ticket that is registered so that a player’s card membership number is allocated to that ticket, any prize entitlement may be paid out via the Player Registration Service payment process.

 (5) Any prize amount allocated to a prize winning Network syndicate that remains after rounding adjustment due to truncation is to be treated as unclaimed winnings by the Commission.

 [Rule 14H inserted in Gazette 6 Jun 2008 p.
-2264.]
+2264; amended in Gazette 12 Mar 2010 p.
+950.]

 Part 3 — General duties of Commission